 Outside her art practice, she is also an assistant professor of Emerging Media Arts at the University of Nebraska-Lincoln.

-This conversation was produced by Dezeen in collaboration with Exhibit Columbus as part of its New Middles online symposium, which runs until 29 October 2020.
+This conversation was produced by Dezeen in collaboration with Exhibit Columbus as part of its New Middles online symposium, which ran until 29 October 2020.

 The first talk in the series, which was moderated by Dezeen's founder Marcus Fairs, futurist Dan Hill and Radha Mistry who explored design's use of strategic foresight and storytelling.